cx-devops-101/k8s-infra/README.md

 ![](images/add-panel.png)

 Let's begin by declaring a simple query to verify that we're able to see some data.
 The page that you have in front of you now is divided into three primary views: visualization of your panel (top), query declarations (bottom) and panel settings (right).

 ![](images/new-panel.png)

-We want to start by entering the following PromQL (i.e Prometheus query) query into the `Metrics` text input of `A`: `http_server_requests_seconds_count`.
+We want to start by entering the following PromQL (i.e Prometheus query) query into the "Metrics" text input named "A": `http_server_requests_seconds_count`.

 ![](images/query-1.png)

 This query will list every such timeseries in the entire kubernetes cluster.
 It's the `notes-api` application instances that produces these timeseries, and every participant of this workshop will have deployed one.

 ![](images/graph-1.png)

 We obviously have to filter our results so that we only get the timeseries for our application.
 Each of the `http_server_requests_seconds_count` timeseries have labels attached to them, and we can add filtering to our query so that we only find the timeseries for your Kubernetes namespace.
 If you followed the
 [instructions](https://github.com/cx-devops-101/k8s-infra#namespaceyaml) the name of the namespace will be your GitHub username, so replace
 `<GitHub username>` in the following query and paste it into Grafana: `http_server_requests_seconds_count{kubernetes_namespace="<GitHub username"}`.

 ![](images/query-2.png)

-This will decrease the number of timeseries in the graph such that you only see the timeseries for your instance of the `notes-api` service.
+This will decrease the number of timeseries in the graph such that you only see the timeseries for your instance of the `notes-api` service (you might need to click outside the query input box to get the graph to update).
 But we're still including more timeseries than we want to.
 Prometheus is scraping data about the health and metrics endpoints of `notes-api`, which really aren't very interesting in our graph, since they will completely dominate it.

 You may have noticed the warning `Metric http_server_requests_seconds_count is a counter.` as well, ignore that for now, we'll get back to it.

 ![](images/graph-2.png)